ComputationalMedicineLab/chartviz_public/README.md

 `backend/taxonomies/embedding.py`.
 This model is required, but until a model can be trained on OMOP or other standardized data, it will need to be generated per institution using an institution-appropriate vocabulary and dataset.

+The management command to load codes from CSV into the database at `backends/initial_data/management/commands/load_codes.py` requires a mapping from lab codes to categories (we used this to, for example, group certain results such as the Complete Blood Counts or blood chemistry panels).
+Similarly, since some frontend views treat blood chemistry and cbc panel labs uniquely, a listing will need to be given in `backends/patients/util.py` (where lab results are grouped into Chemistry, CBC, and other before use by the API).

+In `backend/patients/api.py` where clinical notes are fetched from the database by the API we exclude certain types of perfunctory or overly common documents by matching against VUMC specific doc types and sub types.
+This code is included in a comment and can be adapted as needed.